nick-dimeglio/solTools/README.md

 -   Volume Notifications
 -   Discord Bot Integration for constant updates
 -   Firebase/Database integration for centralized data of the collections.
+-   Add staggering to API queries to get around 120 TPM limit of MagicEden.

 # How To Use